You spoke and we listened…

-The Master Plan for our lands will provide guidance for future development including a Member-driven vision, detail around land use, infrastructure needs, community layout and design elements.
-It is a long-term guide for growth and development over a number of years and in phases.
+The Master Plan for our lands provides guidance for future development of the property including a Member-driven vision, detail around land use, infrastructure needs, community layout and design elements.
+It is a long-term guide for growth and development over a number of years.

-The Master Plan will serve as a marketing tool that can be posted on the website, shared with real estate agents and prospective developers and it will help inform the future applications to BC Housing for subsidized housing on a portion of this property.
+The Master Plan will serve as a marketing tool that can be posted on the website, shared with real estate agents and prospective developers and it will help inform a future funding application to BC Housing for subsidized housing on a portion of this property.

 Working in Collaboration

 The lands are owned by Kitselas First Nation as ‘fee simple’ and are within the Regional District of Kitimat-Stikine.
 Fee simple means that the owner “owns” the property and has full use and control over the land and buildings over it but is subject to any rights of the Crown and local bylaws and restrictions.
 This means the lands are subject to the Regional District’s laws and development regulations, including the Thornhill Official Community Plan that was recently adopted in June 2020.
 Regional District planning staff were actively involved in supporting the development of the Kitselas Way Master Plan and are hopeful that the potential uses suggested for the property will help inform an update to their existing Thornhill zoning bylaw.

 Review the Thornhill Official Community Plan here: LINK

-We are working collaboratively with the Regional District on the Master Plan process and together, we have a signed Cooperation Agreement in place and completed a Joint Planning Study for the lands was completed between the Regional District and Kitselas in 2019.
+We are working collaboratively with the Regional District on the Master Plan process and together.
+A Cooperation Agreement is in place and a Joint Planning Study for the lands was completed between the Regional District and Kitselas in 2019.

-Have Questions or want to share your thoughts?
+Have Other Questions or want to share your thoughts directly?